 Her mother slumps forward slightly, muttering, "No." She straightens away from the counter and faces Quinn with tears glistening in her eyes.
 "No, you're," she shakes her head, gently placing her left hand to Quinn's cheek.
-"You've made me proud in so many other ways, Quinnie, but this," she drops her hand and sighs.
+"You've made me proud in so many other ways, Quinnie, but this," she trails off, dropping her hand and sighing.
 "You've been through so much already.
 I don't understand why you're willingly choosing to do something that will make your life even more difficult."

-"Because it isn't a choice," she feels the need to clarify, even though she accepts that her mother just doesn't understand that at all.
-She's not surprised that her mother doesn't verbally acknowledge what she's said, but just nods in that distracted way that indicates that she's heard the words, but doesn't agree with them.
+"Because it isn't a choice," Quinn feels the need to clarify, even though she accepts that her mother just doesn't understand that at all.
+She's not surprised that her mother doesn't verbally acknowledge what she's said but just nods in that distracted way that indicates that she's heard the words but doesn't agree with them.

 Her mother dances her fingers down Quinn's arm and takes her hand, giving it a firm, brief squeeze, and she forces a thin smile.
 "We'll get through this," she repeats, and then she lets go, smoothing her hair back with trembling hands.
 "I think I'm going to go lay down for a while.
 I have a bit of a headache," she explains, abandoning the kitchen with Quinn still standing in it.